 Below is a basic outline of daily events but the following applies to each day: We have a daily all-hands meeting at 7:30 AM so if you need breakfast or coffee, come sooner.
 Remember, the first day you need to be here ready to work at 7 AM.
 We finish each day at 5:00 PM.
 There is an optional dining activity (TBD) in the evening.

-- Track one: Cutting the fabric, shade marking, fusing, marking, creating sewing bundles, attaching sewing tickets and labels.
+- Track One: Fabric cutting, shade marking, fusing, marking, creating sewing bundles, attaching sewing tickets and labels.
 All of this information is INVALUABLE in organizing production.
-You can find “industrial” sewing tips all over the web, 90% of dubious quality but there is NO instruction on any of these topics, anywhere.
+You can find “industrial” sewing tips all over the web, 98% of dubious quality but there is NO instruction on any of these topics, anywhere.

-There is very limited parking so car pool to the factory if you can.
-I’ve created a map that shows the hotel and amenities in relation to the factory, a larger parking map and the image at left (above).
-If you click on it, you can see a larger version.
+There is very limited parking so it is best to car pool to the factory if you can.
+I’ve created a map that shows the Sandia hotel and amenities in relation to the factory, and available spots around the building.

-Upon arrival at the factory: Head straight back through the sewing room, Kathleen’s office and into the kitchen where the boot camp registrar will get you signed in, issue you a badge, a parking pass and collect your emergency contact information.
+Upon arrival at the factory: Head straight back through the sewing room, Kathleen’s office and into the kitchen where the boot camp registrar will get you signed in, and issue you a badge and a parking pass.

 Daily departure: I like for everyone to leave as close to 5 as is possible.
 Generally there is an evening activity planned so it’d be great if people could socialize then (I don’t attend except on the last night).
 I can’t tell you how much I enjoy having everyone around but I will be socially depleted and desperate, frantic for solitude by the end of the day.
 I need downtime before I can even go home or I will not sleep.
 Without downtime, I will be too raw or crispy the next day.